 You will be advised of the outcome of your application on 1st March [insert date for year 12 applications where different] or the next working day by the local authority on our behalf.
 If you are unsuccessful (unless your child gained a place at a school you ranked higher) you will be informed of the reasons, related to the oversubscription criteria listed above, and you have the right of appeal to an independent appeal panel.

-If you do not provide the information required in the SIF and return it by the closing date, together with all supporting documentation, your child will not be placed in criteria 1 to 3 or 5 to 7, and this is likely to affect your child’s chance of being offered a place.
+If you do not provide the information required in the SIF and return it by the closing date, together with all supporting documentation, your child may not be placed in criteria 1 to 3 or 5 to 7, and this may affect your child’s chance of being offered a place.

 All applications which are submitted on time will be considered at the same time and after the closing date for admissions which is 31st October [20XX]